-Applications for the current round of funding will close at 5 pm on 31 July 2016.
+Applications for the current round of funding closed on 31 July 2016.

 Applications for funding for the FY 2017–18 must complete an application form.

 Those applying for FY2017–18 should submit an expression of interest no later than 1 February of the year in which funds will be applied for.
 This will ensure you can be kept informed about upcoming training and information on the Rain Garden 500 project.